PedroRodrigues-dev/cims-bot/README.md

    change the VERSION variable to your version

-2. Run buildImage.sh:

-   ./buildImage.sh

-3. Write the dockerHub credentials:
+2. Write the dockerHub credentials:

    alter VERSION varaible to your version

-4. Run buildImage.sh:
+3. Run buildImage.sh:

    ./buildImage.sh

-5. Write dockerHub credentials:
+4. Write dockerHub credentials:

    after compiling the image, docker will ask for the username and password, just type it and press enter and the image will